Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Conclusions

 Let us conclude with a few comments on future applications and directions for our work.
 It would be interesting to explore the post-Newtonian limit of our results for compact binary systems, so as to make contact with some existing results computed by Lang~\cite{Lang:2013fna,Lang:2014osa}.
 Another potential direction is to explore a broader set of modified gravity theories.
 We note that our formalism can easily be extended to more general massless scalar-tensor theories, such as those proposed by Damour and Esposito-Far\`ese~\cite{Damour:1992we,Damour:1993hw}.
 It would be interesting to understand whether there are similar relationships between symmetries and memory effects in theories where additional polarizations are present, such as the scalar-vector-tensor theories~\cite{Heisenberg:2018acv}.
 (A generic theory of gravity can have up to six polarizations, and there would typically be additional GW memory effects associated with all such polarizations.)
 Other viable theories of gravity such as the higher curvature theories~\cite{Berti:2015itd} (e.g., dynamical Chern-Simon gravity~\cite{Jackiw:2003pm} and Einstein-dilaton-Gauss-Bonnet gravity~\cite{Pani:2009wy,Moura:2006pz}) and massive scalar-tensor theories would also be useful to explore.

-\acknowledgments S.T. and K.Y. acknowledge support from the Owens Innovation Fund.
-K.Y. would like to acknowledge support from NSF Award PHY-1806776, NASA Grant 80NSSC20K0523, a Sloan Foundation Research Fellowship, the COST Action GWverse CA16104, and JSPS KAKENHI Grants No. JP17H06358.
-D.A.N.~thanks Alexander Grant for helpful correspondence about the solutions to the equation of geodesic deviation.
-This work is also connected with the NSF grant PHY-2011784 to D.A.N.
+\acknowledgments S.T.\ and K.Y.\ acknowledge support from the Owens Innovation Fund.
+K.Y.\ would like to acknowledge support from NSF Award PHY-1806776, NASA Grant 80NSSC20K0523, a Sloan Foundation Research Fellowship, the COST Action GWverse CA16104, and JSPS KAKENHI Grants No. JP17H06358.
+D.A.N.\ thanks Alexander Grant for helpful correspondence about the solutions to the equation of geodesic deviation.
+D.A.N.\ acknowledges support from the NSF grant PHY-2011784.